campfireunion/docs/docs/1.0/flipside/how-tos/cameras/how-to-use-cameras-in-flipside.md

-# How to use cameras in Flipside Studio
+# How to use cameras in Flipside

-Flipside Studio features a powerful camera system that lets you place cameras around your set and cut or move between them to create the show you envision.
-Here's how to use cameras in Flipside Studio.
+Flipside features a powerful camera system that lets you place cameras around your set and cut or move between them to create the show you envision.
+Here's how to use cameras in Flipside.

 **Step 1.** Press the menu button on either controller and choose **Camera** from the main menu.